Achiet-le-Grand

 Achiet-le-Grand ([aʃjɛ lə ɡʁɑ̃]) is a commune in the Pas-de-Calais department in northern France.

 Geography

 A farming village located 12 miles (19 km) south of Arras, at the D7 and D9 road junction.
 The SNCF railway has a station here.

 History

+Achiet-le-Grand is on the Paris–Lille railway.
+In 1871 it got a secondary rail connection to Bapaume, later extended to form the Achiet–Marcoing railway.

 The commune was involved in the theatre of operations of the Battle of Bapaume (1871), during the Franco-Prussian War.